mdekstrand/cs533-web/week1/index.md

 - Begin to think about the complexity of meaningful questions

 This week draws from chapters 1–4 from *Python for Data Analysis* and chapters 1-2 of *Think Like a Data Scientist*.
-If you already know Python, that should mostly be review.
+If you already know Python, the Python parts should mostly be review.

 ## {{moverview}} Content Overview